 Get the operating support you need for your 501c3 or fiscally-sponsored arts organization in Santa Cruz County.
 Open to all arts organizations, regardless of budget size.
 This grant awards up to $7,000.

-Get the guidelines here: Fall 2020 Support Grant Guidelines
+Check back here in fall 2021 for update guidelines for our next cycle.
+Reference the 2020 guidelines here: Fall 2020 Support Grant Guidelines

-Download the application questions list here: Support Grant Application Question List_Fall 2020
+Reference the 2020 application questions list here: Support Grant Application Question List_Fall 2020

 Get Emergency Support with a Community Relief Grant